PlasmaFAIR/intro_to_automation/2_packaging/README.md

 Now we're back to where we started, with a script we can call from the command line!
-Except now we have something that we can use in other tools, and is also easier to get installed -- useful not just for other people, but for us too if we start using other machines.
+Except now we have something that we can use in other tools, and is also easier to get installed along with all of its dependencies -- useful not just for other people, but for us too if we start using other machines.

 [PEP621]: https://peps.python.org/pep-0621